redhat-developer-demos/openshift-pipelines-workshop/README.md

 Step 4.
 Commit and push the change to your repo.
 Step 5.
 Delete the qotd-git resource: `tkn resource delete qotd-git`
 Step 6.
 Create the resource "qotd-git", pointing it to your repo. `tkn resource create`
-Step 2.
-Run the pipeline start command again. `tkn pipeline start qotd-build-and-deploy`
+Step 7.
+Run the pipeline start command again. `tkn pipeline start qotd-build-and-deploy --last`
-Step 3.
+Step 8.
 When the build is complete, view the resulting changes.

+Hint: This is a good command to run in a bash terminal session:
+`while true; do sleep 1; curl <<your route here>>/quotes/random; done`

+<p style="text-align: center;">This marks the end of this workshop.</p>